LondheShubham153/dev-gemini-clone/README.md

 - **Observability:** Monitoring setup using Prometheus and Grafana.
 - **Kubernetes Integration:** Kind cluster creation and ArgoCD setup for automated deployments.

+This comprehensive configuration establishes a robust DevSecOps workflow ready for production environments.